 Alexander Kovrigin

-I earned a silver medal at NWERC (ICPC Northwestern Europe Regional Contest) and received a first prize award at the IMC (International Mathematics Competition for University Students) in 2023.
+I earned a silver medal at ICPC Northwestern Europe Regional Contest (NWERC 2023) and received a first prize award at the International Mathematics Competition for University Students (IMC 2023).
+During my Bachelor's studies, I worked in a research group under the supervision of Andrey Ustyuzhanin.

 Email / GitHub / LinkedIn / CV